PlayFab Consumption: Best Practices

-Telemetry events are not processed by PlayStream.
+Telemetry events aren't processed by PlayStream.
 These events are used for analytics, and they go straight to the data warehouse.
-Telemetry events are not generated automatically in PlayFab; they are custom events generated by the title.
+Telemetry events aren't generated automatically in PlayFab; they're custom events generated by the title.

 For both event types, larger payloads of data increase the total amount of meter usage.
 You can reduce that overall usage by making sure you're only sending the data you need.
 A rough guide is that any given event increments the meter in question by 1 for every 1 KB of data in the event body.

 To choose which event path best suits your usage, you should have a clear plan for how you intend to use each custom event that you generate.
 Events that are only needed for offline evaluation of the title should go the Telemetry route.
 This can help to significantly reduce cost, as the overage charges on Telemetry events are less than half that of PlayStream.